meltano/meltano/docs/src/docs/fundamentals.md

 ## Table

 A `Table` relates to a table in a database.
 It defines a direct link to a table in the database.
-In addition, it also defines and contains columns and aggregates so you can select which you want to show.
+In addition, it also defines and contains `columns` and `aggregates` so you can select which you want to show.

 A `Table` can be identified by the file naming schema: `table-name.table.m5o` and should be stored in the `/tables` directory.

 ### Column

 A `Column` relates directly to a column in a table of a database.
-Relieving us for a sql field.
-AKA column definitions.
-Limited to column only.
-No custom SQL.
+This relieves us for a SQL field since we will have `column definitions`.
+Some limitations of this are that it will be limited to column only and no custom SQL.

 ### Aggregate

-An `Aggregate` relates to a calculable column, via count, sum or other.
-AKA aggregate definitions.
-Limited to predefined methods, no custom SQL.
-Custom SQL done via transforms through dbt.
+An `Aggregate` relates to a calculable column, via `count`, `sum` or other (i.e., aggregate definitions).
+These are limited to predefined methods with no custom SQL as well since custom SQL will be handled through transforms with dbt.

 ## Design